 Other Types of Collateral

-The aforementioned collateral types are not the only ones that a bondsman will accept.
+The aforementioned collateral types are not the only ones that a bondsman have accepted in the past.
 Other commonly accepted are items like instruments, electronic equipment, expensive artwork or other high-value items.
-You will need to discuss this with the bondsman before deciding on which item to offer up as collateral.

 Because many individuals do not end up abiding by the full guidelines set up by the court, it is important that you are very careful about what to put up for collateral.